ruuddejong-altran/python-c-cpp/docs/example_1.md

 Instead it is a (thin) wrapper around this library function.
-This wrapper function, amongst other things, converts the Python integer objects `3` and `5` in the function call to their C counterparts, and converts the C long result back into a Python integer object that is returned to the caller.
+This wrapper function, amongst other things, converts the Python integer objects `3` and `5` in the function call to their C counterparts, and converts the C `int` result back into a Python integer object that is returned to the caller.
 `ctypes` converts Python `int`s, `byte` objects and strings automatically, and expects by default an integer result value from the C function.